The South Australian

 This course provides the perfect platform to start training in the use of ultrasound, now a requirement of training with the College of Intensive Care Medicine.

-The course is run twice per year, with the next course being held 20-21st March 2025.
+The course is run twice per year, with the next course being held: TBA.

 All faculty are Intensive Care or Emergency Medicine Specialists with qualifications and significant post-graduate experience in critical care ultrasound.
 Their close supervision (1:2 ratios) will maximise skill development and workplace application.
-Human models and simulators will provide a balance of normal and pathological images.
+Human models, clinical cases and examples will provide a balance of normal and pathological images.

 Participants will learn about: